khattaksaab/RoboticsProjects/README.md

 In this code the robot goes forward for 2 seconds at 200 motor speed at both wheel and then stops.
 Video is available under **Challange 1 folder** to show its performance.

-> Link to how I coded challege 1 is [here](https://github.com/khattaksaab/RoboticsProjects/blob/main/Challenge%201/challenge1_move_in_straightLine.ino).
+> Link to how I coded challenge 1 is [here](https://github.com/khattaksaab/RoboticsProjects/blob/main/Challenge%201/challenge1_move_in_straightLine.ino).

 # Challenge 2: